 Coordination des Associations et des Particuliers pour la Liberté de Conscience (CAP LC)

 CAP Liberté de Conscience is a secular European created in 1995 and dedicated to protect the Right of Freedom of Religion and Belief.
-We combats all forms of discrimination based on religion or belief by alerting European and International bodies.
+We combat all forms of discrimination based on religion or belief by alerting European and International bodies.
 We collects testimonies of discrimination and human rights violations affecting religious or belief communities in order to disseminate them to international bodies, and in order to raise awareness and inform them as well as to generate debate on the protection of Freedom of Religion and Belief.
 We also advocates for any religious or spiritual group facing discrimination to have their right to Freedom of Religion and Belief recognized.

 International Human Rights Committee